wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * Call history / call records are not recorded.
 * Voicemail messages saved on the master node are not available.
 * Custom voicemail greetings recorded on the master node are not available.
-* More generally, custom sounds are not available.
-This includes music on hold and recordings.
-* Custom dialplan (i.e. dialplan found in the :file:`/etc/asterisk/extensions_extra.d` directory or in the :menuselection:`Services --> IPBX --> IPBX configuration --> Configuration files` page)
-  is not available.
 * Phone provisioning is disabled, i.e. synchronizing or rebooting a phone will make it unusable until the master is back up, unless you have manually configured your slave, e.g. reconfigured the DHCP server of the slave.